intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-Fixed docker image issue (#162)
+Fixed OAuth problem (#162)
- - Problem came from Sequelize not recognising dialect in the docker image for some reason.
-Added manual dialect.
+ - It stemmed from "raw" option being true in the Sequelize object.
+ - New migrations added to make MMDL work with the latest version (v4) of NextAuth
+ - Small bug fixes